-Easter 2022 is at the door, and also the occasion for the traditional appointment to talk about eggs and their mathematical shapes.
-This year with the help of my sons, we have created the following Instructables for STEM education.
+Easter 2022 is at the door and the occasion for the traditional appointment to talk about eggs and their mathematical shapes.
+This year with the help of my sons, we have created the following Instructable for STEM education:

-The Instructable gives the possibility to 3D print and modify the 3D shape of bird eggs.
+The Instructable gives the possibility to 3D print and modifies the 3D shape of bird eggs.
 It can be used for research, teaching and fun.
-I hope you will enjoy it and constructive comments, and suggestions are always very welcome!
+I hope you will enjoy it, and constructive comments and suggestions are always welcome!